echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 An additional option that warrants further consideration is the development of a standard that allows a network to declare its policy regarding ECH and other such developments.
-Clients would then have the option to continue in setting up a connection if they are happy to accept those policies, or to disconnect and try alternative network options if not.
-Such a standard is outside of the scope of this document but may provide a mechanism that allows the interests and preferences of client software, end-users and network operators to be balanced.
+Clients would then have the option to continue setting up a connection if they are happy to accept those policies, or to disconnect and try alternative network options if not.
+Such a standard is outside the scope of this document but may provide a mechanism that allows the interests and preferences of client software, end-users and network operators to be balanced.